A Comprehensive Comparison of XHTML Vs HTML5 with Features, Benefits, and Sample Code Examples:

-Audio, video support is a milestone for the HTML5.
-External plugins are not necessary for playing an audio, video.
+Audio, and video support is a milestone for HTML5.
+External plugins are not necessary for playing audio or video.

-The below code snippet shows how video element is used in HTML5:
+The code snippet below shows how the video element is used in HTML5:

 <video height="240" controls> <source src="testhelp.mp4" type="video/mp4"> </video>

-Controls attribute deals with the stop, play and volume of the video.
+The controls attribute deals with the stop, play, and volume of the video.

 <Canvas>, <svg> elements of HTML5 is capable of handling various shapes.